JunlingWang0512/Covid-prediction-analysis/impactanalysis/ITS Regression Tutorial.md

 * how stable the trend is over time ?
 * whether a linear model is likely to be appropriate ?
 * whether there appears to be a seasonal trend ?

+### Step 4: Regression Analysis
+model: $Y_t = \beta_0 + \beta_1 T + \beta_2 X_t + \beta_3 TX_t$

+**offset variable** is a special technique for Poison regression to match count and ratio.

+**Notice**: the population may change(though this is not essential if the population is relatively stable over time)

+### Step 5: Addressing methodological issues
+**autocorrelation**: examine the plot of residuals &the partial autocorrelation function. conduct Godfrey test for normally distributed data.
+Then use ARIMA or Prais regression.

+**seasonality**:

+seasonality causes problems
+* if there is an uneven distribution of monthes before and after the intervention, this could bias the results, especially in the analysis of short series.
+* outcomes tend to be more similar to those in neighbouring months with the same time of year, leading to auto-correlation & over-dispersion.